Warm Shelter Projects

 The Project prioritizes prevention.
 The ultimate goal is to build a sustainable Kwai Chung community with collective engagement, in which the people have good quality of life, strong family and neighbour relationships.
 However, poor health, illiteracy, tense relationships, and unsupportive social atmosphere have been observed as the current impediments.

 The team utilizes an outreaching approach and focuses in selected zones to reach the needy and unmotivated targets.
-3-level community-based services are provided in order to build capacities and positive relationships on individual, family and community levels, and to break barriers towards utilization of resources.

 Through networking and instillation of mutual-help spirit, the residents will eventually be empowered to serve their community.